MaxLeiter/Drift/README.md

 # <img src="client/public/assets/logo.png" height="32px" alt="" /> Drift

 Drift is a self-hostable Gist clone.
-It's also a major work-in-progress, but is (almost, no database yet) completely functional.
+It's also a major work-in-progress, but is completely functional.

 You can try a demo at https://drift.maxleiter.com.
 The demo is built on master but has no database, so files and accounts can be wiped at any time.